micampe/BTHome-MicroPython/README.md

 Sorry.
 Although [BTHome offers encrypted communication](https://bthome.io/encryption/), the [MicroPython AES encryption](https://docs.micropython.org/en/latest/library/cryptolib.html) implementation does not support the CCM mode required for BTHome encryption.

 ## What other caveats should I be aware of?
 The number of bytes reserved for BLE advertising is extremely limited.
+You get 31 bytes.
+That's it.
+And you have to subtract things like advertising flags, service UUID, and length bytes from that total.
+So in the end you get 17 bytes to split between device name and sensor data.

+Because of this, device name is silently truncted to 10 characters in length.
+If you try naming your device _MySuperSensor_, you will end up with _MySuperSen_ instead.

-If you try to pack too much data, you'll get an exception.
+If you try to pack too much sensor data, you'll get an exception.
+For example, using all 10 characters for a device name like _DIY-Sensor_ and communiating BATTERY_UINT8_X1, TEMPERATURE_SINT16_X100, HUMIDITY_UINT16_X100, and PRESSURE_UINT24_X100 will be enough to exceed the allowable advertising payload size and result in an exception.

 ```
 ValueError: BLE advertisement exceeds max length